sobitzy/sobitzy/README.md

 - 👋 Hi, I’m @sobitzy
-- 👀 I’m interested in ... software engineering
+- 👀 I’m interested in software engineering and game programming
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning Python and LUA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making a roblox game
-- 📫 How to reach me ...
+- 📫 How to reach me:
+	@whoiss.david on instagram or dj.gutierrez.1221@gmail.com

 <!---
 sobitzy/sobitzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.